aion-dk/aion_cli/README.md

 # AionCli

-AionCLI is a collecton of scripts mainly for handling csv files.
+AionCLI is a collection of scripts mainly for handling csv files.

 ## Installation